signalfx/signalfx-dotnet-tracing/docs/iis-instrumentation.md

 ## Additional local configuration

 Additional local configuration is necessary if you are running multiple applications on a single server (such as IIS server with multiple web apps).
-This helps to set application specific behavior (such as setting service name via `SIGNALFX_SERVICE_NAME`).
+This helps set application specific behavior (such as setting service name via `SIGNALFX_SERVICE_NAME`).
 Local configuration has higher precedence than global (machine level) configuration and will overwrite global values.
-Please note that machine level environment values are affecting every .NET application on that server.
+Note that machine-level environment values affect every .NET application on that server.

 ### .NET Framework